francisco-perez-sorrosal/mdbook-bib/README.md

 cargo install --path .
 ```

-Make sure your PATH env var contains Cargo's /bin directory where the plugin was intalled.
+Make sure your PATH env var contains Cargo's /bin directory where the plugin was installed.
 Then follow the instructions
 below to use the plugin.

 ## Adding a BibLaTex-format Bibliography